zzt2004/Surfing/README.md

 #

 <details>
 <summary>2.
-Control Operation</summary>
+Controlling Operation</summary>

+- Can be controlled via **WiFi SSID** network toggling
-- The service can be controlled in real-time through the module switch to turn it on/off.
+- Use the module switch to enable/disable the service in real time
-- You can add a control switch for the module to the system status bar.
+- Add a control switch to the system status bar

 <img src="./folder/KAKJFS.jpg" alt="KJFS" width="300">